 I believe 1 Timothy 5:8 (English Standard Version) states that “if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever.”
-That seems crystal clear to me.
+If you take the bible as your guidebook, that seems crystal clear to me.
 Was my father ever counseled with regard to the biblical direction on caring for his family?
 I really don’t know.
-He occasionally held positions in the congregations, such as Ministerial Servant and Elder, so I am guessing he was not.
+He occasionally held positions in the congregations, such as Ministerial Servant and Elder, so I am guessing he wasn’t.

 I’m certainly angry with my father on several levels, but this issue burns me the most.
 He remains in good standing with his congregation while I exist on the outside.
-I’m happy with my place, believe me, but I do not think for one moment that what he’s NOT done is not worse than anything I’ve done.
-It’s just one of the many reasons I do believe I am in the right place.
+I’m happy with my place, believe me, but I do not think for one moment that what he’s NOT done is not worse than anything I have done.
+It’s just one of the many reasons I believe I’m in the right place.